p-lambert/monitoring/README.md

 ## Execution

-It is the client responsibility to periodically run the tests (using a task scheduling tool).
+It is the client responsibility to periodically run the tests (by using a task scheduling tool).
 The entrypoint for running all probes is `Monitoring.run`.
 For your convenience, a `rake monitoring:run` task is provided.

 It is worth mentioning that all probes run concurrently in separate threads, so keep in mind any thread-safety issues.

-## Bonus
+## Monitoring endpoint

 You can easily enable a monitoring endpoint in your application by adding the following code to your `routes.rb` file: